vatSys/pacific-dataset/README.md

 ### Community Update Submissions

-Community members may contribute to the dataset by making a pull request to the relevant AIRAC draft branch.
+Non-AIS Staff/Community members may contribute to the dataset by making a pull request to the relevant AIRAC draft branch.
 These requests must be submitted **two weeks** before the designated AIRAC Effective Date to be considered for integration.
 AIRAC Effective Dates can be found [here](https://www.nm.eurocontrol.int/RAD/common/airac_dates.html).

 Pull requests to the master branch will not be approved.

+**Note:** Major changes (E.g. TCU/ENR/Aerodrome changes) must be discussed with the AIS team directly as an [issue](https://github.com/vatSys/pacific-dataset/issues) before submitting a pull request.

 # Data Preparation